-This device complies with RSS-210 of the Industry Canada Rules.
+The wireless radio of this device complies with RSS139 and RSS 210 Industry Canada.
+This Class B digital apparatus complies with Canadian ICES-003.

 Operation is subject to the following two conditions:

-(1) This device may not cause harmful interference, and (2) this device must accept any interference received, including interference that may cause undesired operation.
+- 1) this device may not cause interference, and - 2) this device must accept any interference, including interference that may cause undesired operation of the device.